MeMeee1/HamoyePanda/README.md

-# Hamoye
+PS Hamoye
-These are my quiz answers
+After going through my quiz result, I revised my code and I have been able to achieve results that I feel are more accurate.